 Thus, they form long, narrow alleys that feel like you’re going into the depth of it – or going out of it.

 Though there are no epitaphs, these concrete slabs obviously look like coffins.

-Read, watch, and listen to the personal stories from the Holocaust survivors.
+Read, watch, and listen to the personal stories of Holocaust survivors.

-It is overwhelming to take them all in, and you’ll come out either with a tear or with a heavy heart.
+It is overwhelming to take them all in, and you’ll come out either with a tear or heavy heart.

 And with the hope that it won’t happen again.